The proof that π = 4

 Next, similarly to the circle scenario, we fold back the corner where the two segments intersect.
 This seemingly gives us four identical sections, each half as long as before (middle diagram); the overall length of the stairstep path appears to be the same as before.
 We keep going; the shape gets closer and closer to the diagonal, but the walking distance along the jagged path evidently doesn’t budge.
 As before, the conclusion is that the diagonal has a length of 2, rather than the ~1.41 value you can measure with a ruler or calculate from the Pythagorean theorem.

-On the left, I marked the peak distance between the diagonal and the initial approximation; this is labeled x.
-If we look at the rotated view in the lower part of the figure, the actual distance changes linearly from 0 to x (and back).
-So, finding the average deviation is akin to calculating the average water level in a bucket that’s steadily filling up from empty to full.
-The average deviation is simply 50% of the maximum.
-I’m going to invent a symbol for the average error and write εshape = x/2.
+If we look at the rotated view in the bottom left of the figure, the actual distance between the curves changes linearly from 0 to x and back to zero.
+Because the ramps are linear, the average distance is simply one half the maximum.
+I’m going to invent a symbol for this error and write εshape = x/2.

 The deviation remaining after iteration c can be generalized as: